patrickbucher/docs/tls/tls-mastery.md

 If the challenge file was created, but the challenge failed nonetheless, double check your Apache configuration; probably the challenge files aren't served.

-# Appendix A: Apache Setup
+# Appendix A: Web Server Setup Using Apache 2

 In order to setup and test Dehydrated for the domain `foobar.com`, a web server must be running, serving that particular site.
 (Use a real domain owned by you